ougi-washi/Abstract-Shader-Engine/README.md

 - Scene serialization (in progress)

 ## Building
+(Currently it only supports windows, Linux porting is work in progress, it should be ready soon)
 - This project has submodule dependencies, so make sure to use `git clone --recursive`
 - Build normally with `cmake`
 - Side note: if you download it without submodules, use `git submodule update`